magento/devdocs/src/cloud/architecture/starter-develop-deploy-workflow.md

 *  [System configuration](http://docs.magento.com/m2/ee/user_guide/system/system.html) for roles, tools, notifications, and your encryption key for your database
 *  Extension settings using their documentation

 Beyond just store settings, you can further configure multiple sites and stores, configured services, and more.
-See [Configure Magento Commerce]({{ site.baseurl }}/cloud/configure/configuration-overview.html).
+See [Configure your store]({{ site.baseurl }}/cloud/configure/configuration-overview.html).

 Now you need to get these settings into your code.
 We have a helpful command to do this, keep reading.